systematic-magic/AgingPubMed/editorials_pdf.rst

 "Correspondence:" section can be found at the end of the article right after the Corresponding author and affiliation.

 9.1.
+Check that correspondence section is separated from corresponding author and affiliation section by blank line.

+9.2.
 Check that correspondence section has a title “Correspondence:” (:ref:`title case<title_case>` and followed by colon (:)).

-9.2.
+9.3.
 Check that "Correspondence:" is formatted in black, bold and italic font.

-9.3.
+9.4.
 Check that "Correspondence:" is followed by full author name.
 In case of multiple corresponding authors, full names should be divided by comma (,).

-9.4.
+9.5.
 Check that full author name is formatted in italic font.

-9.5.
+9.6.
+Check that there are no punctuation marks at the end of correspondence line.

+9.7.
 Check that author’s full name matches the author list (at the top of the paper) and the "Corresponding author and affiliation" (above).

 .. image:: /_static/correspondence.png